zbabac/VCT/README.txt

 Change log since v1.8.0.5
 v1.8.0.5	- added option to remove embedded subtitle from source, since there were problems noticed with some files (e.g. subtitle stream positioned before audio stream)
+- added "Remove Output Path" button; before, it was neccessary to close the app to change output path
 - fixed null reference errors that caused file info not to display some audio or video info -compiled as 64-bit application and included ffmpeg and ffprobe v4.0.2 64-bit binaries from zeranoe -removed "strict experimental" for audio encoding, since it is obsolete with new ffmpeg